Compute

 • If you have enabled the resource recorder and a monitoring scope is specified, only resources within the monitoring scope can be queried with an advanced query.

-• If you enable the resource recorder and disable it after a period of time, only resource data collected during the period when the resource recorder is enabled can be queried with an advanced query.
+• If you enable the resource recorder and disable it after a period of time, only resource data collected during the period when the resource recorder was enabled can be queried with an advanced query.

 For details about how to enable and configure the resource recorder, see Configuring the Resource Recorder.